Smokey and the Bandit: Plot

-After passing Buford's badly damaged cruiser on the roadside, Bandit gets on the CB and initially directs him to the Burdettes, but then respectfully gives his real location—right behind Buford, who continues his chase leaving Junior behind, and with more parts falling off his cruiser as he limps off after Bandit.
+Buford arrives at the fairgrounds, his cruiser now a barely functioning wreck.
+When Bandit passes him, he gets on the CB to Buford and the pair briefly exchange some mutual respect, before Buford demands to know Bandit's whereabouts.
+Bandit initially directs him to the Burdettes, but then respectfully gives his real location right behind Buford, who continues his chase leaving Junior behind, and with more parts falling off his cruiser as he limps off after Bandit.